Pawn on the 6th rank

 Learn how to win the endgame with a king and a pawn on the 6th rank versus king.

 In the Fundamentals course, we learned the rule of the square.
-This rule helps us determine whether a pawn (without any assistance) can promote before the opposing king can catch it.
-However, in this lesson, we will explore a more complex endgame scenario: The opposing king is in the square, and the king of the stronger side must help the pawn to promote.
-This endgame is crucial to understand as it frequently arises in practical play and requires precise technique to convert a winning position or hold a draw.
+This rule helps us determine whether a lone pawn can promote before the opposing king catches it.
+In this lesson, we will look at a more advanced endgame: the opposing king is already inside the square, so the stronger side’s king must step in to help the pawn promote.
+This endgame is extremely important to master — it occurs frequently in practical play and requires precise technique to win or to hold a draw.

-How can the king assist the pawn in promoting?
-The king must position itself in such a way that it can shield the pawn from the opposing king, allowing the pawn to advance safely to the promotion square.
-Here is an example of how this can be achieved:
+How can the king help the pawn to promote?
+By taking the right position, the king can shield the pawn from the opposing king, clearing the way for it to advance safely to the promotion square.
+Here is an example:

-It doesn't matter where the black king is on the board - White can promote the pawn and win the game.
+No matter where the black king is, White can promote the pawn and win the game.

 Key squares

-Fundamental position with the pawn on the 6th rank
+Fundamental position with a pawn on the 6th rank

 Zugzwang

-This is a situation of Zugzwang, which means that the side to move has a disadvantage because any legal move makes their position worse.
-Zugzwang usually only occurs in endgames, where the number of pieces and therefore the number of possible moves is reduced.
-In pawn endgames, Zugzwang occurs more frequently than in other endgames.
+This position is a classic case of Zugzwang, a situation where the side to move is at a disadvantage because every legal move makes the position worse.
+Zugzwang occurs most often in endgames, when there are few pieces left and the number of possible moves is limited.
+In pawn endings, it is especially common.

 Opposition

-A situation where the kings stand opposite each other (with one square between them) is called opposition.
-This is especially important in pawn endgames, where it can often result in Zugzwang, if no (or no good) pawn moves are available.
-The previous diagram is the most basic form of opposition and Zugzwang.
+When the two kings face each other with exactly one square between them, this is called opposition.
+In pawn endgames, opposition is especially powerful because it often creates Zugzwang if no useful pawn move is available.
+The previous diagram shows the most basic form of opposition and Zugzwang.

-If the two kings are in opposition, the king which must move has to either move backwards or sidewards, allowing the opposing king to advance or circumvent it.
+In opposition, the king that must move is forced to retreat or step aside, allowing the opposing king to advance or break through.

 Examples